 Every word of every submission is read, scored, and analyzed according to the following criteria: Concept • Structure • Storyline • Characters • Dialogue • Pacing • Tone • Conflict • Emotional Response- Investment • Sales/Marketplace Potential.

 At The Wiki, it doesn't matter who you are or where you are.
 We're focused and dedicated to finding the very best writers without regard to gender, race, ethnicity, national origin, or citizenship.
 It's only about one thing: your writing.

-Every 10-page entry receives a complete score sheet and one-page analysis.
+Every 10-page entry for feedback receives a complete score sheet and one-page analysis.
 Higher entry levels receive 4-10 pages of in-depth personalized analysis designed to quickly bring scripts up to the professional level.